wvabrinskas/Neuron/README.md

 There are automated tests that run when a PR is created to the `develop` or `master` branches.
 These tests must pass before a PR can be merged.
 All PRs must merge into the `develop` branch.
 ## Branching
 All features must be branched off the `develop` branch.

+# Usage
+## Tensor
+The main backbone of Neuron is the `Tensor` object.
+This object is basically a glorified 3D array of numbers.
+All `Tensor` objects are 3D arrays however they can contain any type of array in-between.